Cleaning Tips for COVID-19

 Cleaning Electronic Equipment

-Before COVID-19, we didn't think much about cleaning these highly touched surfaces, but now it's a different story.
-We cough, sneeze, and talk so close to these devices that now cleaning should be done daily.
+Before the COVID-19 pandemic, we didn't think much about cleaning these highly touched surfaces, but now it's a different story.
+We cough, sneeze, and talk so close to these devices that daily cleaning should now be done.

 Electronic equipment includes computers, keyboards, mice, gaming controls, tablets, cell phones, phones, laptops, and chargers.

-If you are wiping down screens, use microfiber cloths to avoid scratching the surface.
+When wiping down screens, use microfiber cloths to prevent scratching the surface.
 Do not use any corrosive cleaners, such as those that contain bleach.

 To Clean and Disinfect Surfaces